BaoBao0926/BaoBao0926.github.io/_pages/about.md

         </div>

         <p class="research-description">
-          Goal2Pixel first reformulates Vision-and-Language Navigation in Continuous Environments (VLN-CE) as pure navigable pixel grounding.
-The model predicts a visible pixel in the current observation and back-projects it into a 3D waypoint for low-level navigation, providing a unified spatial interface between vision-language reasoning and robot motion.
+          Goal2Pixel reformulates Vision-and-Language Navigation in Continuous Environments (VLN-CE) as a pure navigable-pixel grounding problem, using the image plane as a unified spatial interface between VLM reasoning and robot motion.
+Given the current observation and navigation instruction, the model predicts a visible, navigable 2D pixel, which is then back-projected into a 3D waypoint for execution.
+For history representation, Goal2Pixel introduces Visibility-Aware Keyframe Memory (ViKeyMem), cutting training/inference time by around 50%.
+It further incorporates semantic directive embeddings and coordinate-aware auxiliary losses to better adapt the VLM to navigation-specific spatial reasoning and pixel prediction.
+Goal2Pixel achieves 54.1% SR and 52.5% SPL on R2R-CE Val-Unseen with only 7.75 VLM calls per episode — 6× fewer than action prediction baselines.
         </p>

         <div class="research-links">